R055A/R055A/README.md

 ## 👋 Hi there, I'm Adam

-* :bowtie: just a guy who enjoys the odd ramen 🍜, quite a bit of coffee ☕, & sleeping whenever & wherever I can 🥴
+* :bowtie: just a guy who drinks quite a lot of coffee ☕
-* 🎓 full-stack distributed software engineering development, data science, GIS & other advanced computer science topics
+* 🎓 software engineering, data science, GIS & other advanced computer science topics

 ### 📈 Repository and User Contribution Statistics